Neil Allen: St. Louis Cardinals

 Allen's first start as a Cardinal came against the Mets at Shea Stadium.
 He held the Mets to four hits with six strikeouts (2 of Hernandez) over eight innings, and drove in one of the Cardinals' six runs.
 His second win for the Cards also came against his former club.
 This time, he held them to one run over seven innings.
 He also had an RBI double, and scored a run in the second inning.
 All told, he went 3–0 with a 0.87 ERA against the Mets in 1983.
 Against the rest of the National League, he was 9–13 with a 4.76 ERA.

 In 1984, he was returned to the bullpen, making only one emergency start.
-By 1985, the Mets and Cardinals had become archrivals atop the National League East.
-Hernandez emerged as a leader of his new team, and had become a fan favorite in New York City.
-Allen, meanwhile, was 1–4 with a 5.59 earned run average, and began incurring the wrath of Cardinals fans.
-On July 16, he was sold to the New York Yankees.
+Allen was 1–4 with a 5.59 earned run average, and began incurring the wrath of Cardinals fans.
+On July 16, 1985 he was sold to the New York Yankees.
 Allen was 1–0 with one save and a 2.76 ERA out of the Yankees' bullpen.